-The Company issued Subordinated Bonds, Series 06-D1 in February 2006 and Series 10-D1 in November 2010, with interest payable semi-annually.
+The Company issued Subordinated Bonds, Series 06-D1 in February 2006, Series 10-D1 in November 2010 and Series 17-D1 in September 2017 with interest payable semi-annually.
 These bonds are redeemable in whole or in part, at the option of the Company.
+In October 2017, the Company exercised its redemption option and redeemed all of Series 10-D1 at par plus accrued interest of \$4.3.